-2020 Election Rules and Regulations for the Lower Elwha Klallam Tribe Business Committee and Chairperson Elections
+2021 Election Rules and Regulations for the Lower Elwha Klallam Tribe Business Committee and Chairperson Elections

-These Rules and Regulations have been adopted by the Election Committee to govern the 2020 Tribal Elections in accordance with the provisions of the Constitution and Bylaws, as Amended, of the Lower Elwha Klallam Tribal Community.
-In particular, Article III, Section 6 of the Constitution provides that, "All elections shall be held in accordance with rules and regulations prescribed by an election board appointed by the business committee."
-These regulations govern the process for nominating candidates for the Tribal Business Committee, electing the Business Committee members, and electing the Chairperson of the Business Committee and Community Council from among the membership of the Business Committee.
+The Lower Elwha Klallam Tribal Election Committee adopts these Rules and Regulations to govern the 2021 Tribal Elections in accordance with the provisions of the Tribe's Constitution, including in particular, Article III, Section 6, which provides that, "All elections shall be held in accordance with rules and regulations prescribed by an election board appointed by the business committee."
+These 2021 Regulations govern the process for nominating candidates for the Tribal Business Committee, electing the Business Committee members, and electing the Chairperson of the Business Committee and Community Council from among the membership of the Business Committee.
+They have been adapted from the revised Regulations for 2020, which included provisions to protect the health and safety of voters and election staff from the impacts of the COVID-19 outbreak by increasing the emphasis on mail-in or drop-off voting and adopting other forms of social distancing.
+The Committee reserves the right to make further revisions to the election process in order to adapt further to the COVID-19 outbreak.

-The schedule for the 2020 elections is as follows:
+The schedule for the 2021 elections is as follows:

-April 6 (Monday) - Nominations for Business Committee Candidates.
+April 5 (Monday) - Nominations for Business Committee Candidates.

-May 2 (Saturday) - Election of Business Committee members.
+May 1 (Saturday) - Election of Business Committee members.

-May 30 (Saturday) - Election of Chairperson.
+May 29 (Saturday) - Election of Chairperson.

 Two (2) Tribal Business Committee positions will be elected this year.
-Candidates will be those eligible Tribal Members who are nominated at the April 6, 2020 Community Council meeting and who accept the nomination.
+Candidates will be those eligible Tribal Members who are nominated at the April 5, 2021 Community Council meeting and who accept the nomination.